InsolentFlunkey/dots-and-boxes/README.md

 - Variable grid sizes (choose your board size before each game)
 - Remembers your selected grid size between sessions
 - Customizable Player 1 name (remembers your name between runs)
+- "Who goes first" selection: choose Player, Computer, or Random (with animation and remember option)
 - Modern, table-style scoreboard with current player highlighting
 - Click lines to claim them; complete a square to score a point and take another turn
 - Play against a computer opponent with simple “smart” logic (not perfect AI)